 The relationship between contact centers and their customers can be a volatile one.
 Sometimes the experience is just not up to par, other times customers are ranting and raving about how happy they are.
 I’m sure your contact center can relate to both sides of the spectrum.
-Just keep in mind, there are always things you can do to increase the amount of positive outcomes you receive.
+Just keep in mind, there are always things you can do to increase the number of positive outcomes you receive.
 Yesterday, Cupid drew his bow to embrace the love between contact centers and customers.
 After you put these strategies in place, be sure to review them again and again – consistency is the name of the game.

 1) Rethink Your Channels

 Go beyond the standard call center metrics!
 Find where your customer lives and expose your brand to those channels.
 If it’s social media, make sure you’re proactively engaging with them on those particular channels.
-Doing this often translates into positive customer experiences, leading to improvements in customer loyalty, and ultimately, brand perception.
+Doing this often translates into positive customer experiences, leading to improvements in customer loyalty, and ultimately, improved brand perception.

 2) Get Rid of Hold-Time